This page is for tropes relating to the other androids introduced in Detroit: Become Human.

 - Offscreen Moment of Awesome: If he isn't discovered in "Public Enemy", despite being injured Simon will make it all the way back to Jericho.

 - Shoot the Dog: If the player chooses to assault the TV Station, he can be wounded and has to be left behind.
-Markus can choose to kill him so he wouldn't get interrogated or memory scanned.
+Markus can choose to kill him so he won't get interrogated or memory scanned.

 Lucy | Portrayed by: Yvonne Wandera (English)